Bryantcornwell/CV-ORB-image-stitcher/README.md

 The solved transformation matrix is the inverse transformation which leads to the next step of the code of applying inverse warping to the image that we are trying to transform into the perspective of the target image.
 In inverse warping we loop through the pixels of the transformed image, apply the inverse transform matrix, and lookup the corresponding coordinate from the original image.
 Applying forward warping has the potential to give a fractional destination pixel, resulting in holes in the image.
 Using inversing warping we still get a fractional original coordinate, but we can then apply bilinear interpolation to get a weighted contribution from the surrounding original pixels to create a new proportional pixel.

 ### part3.py
-Run the code from the terminal using the following format on the linux server and ensure to type the required parameter for the desired arguments below:
+Run the code from the terminal using one of the following format on the linux server and ensure to type the required parameter for the desired arguments below:

     ./a2 part3 image_1.jpg image_2.jpg output.jpg

+    python3 a2.py part3 image_1.jpg image_2.jpg output.jpg

 This program utilizes functions from part1.py and part2.py, specifically;

 - part1.py: orb_sift_match, pad_image
-- part2.py: get_projection_matrix, test_transition_matrix, apply_transformation
+- part2.py: get_projection_matrix, test_transition_matrix, apply_transformation, convert_vector

 Two images are passed to the program and read into numpy arrays.
 The orb_sift_match function is then applied to extract feature point matches between the two images.

 Once the feature point matches are gathered we apply random sample consensus (RANSAC) to determine the appropriate transformation matrix.
 To do this, we take the set of feature point matches and sample a set number of matches from them for a passed number of experiments.
-For each experiment, the feature points are shuffled to create a randomized sample each time.
-The sampled points are then used to solve for the projection matrix given the points.
-The remaining feature point matches that were not used to solve for the projection matrix are then used to test the found projection matrix to see how many of the feature point matches are in agreement with the found matrix.
+For each experiment, the feature points are shuffled, and a random subsample of 4 matches is selected from.
+The 4 subsampled points are then used to solve for the projection matrix given the points.
+Then the feature point matches from the sample, including the 4 subsampled points, are then used to test the found projection matrix to see how many of the feature point matches are in agreement with the found matrix.

 The sample with the lowest test error is preserved and passed to the apply_transformation fuction.
-This function applied the projection appropriately to one of the images to bring both images into the same perspective and prepare them to be merged.
-The sample with the lowest error is also used to isolate a central point imperative for stitching the images together.
+This function applies the projection appropriately to one of the images to bring both images into the same perspective and prepare them to be merged.
+The sample with the lowest error is also used to calculate the centroid of the sample for each image which we later use as the center point to stitch the two images together.

-Using the sample of points, we take the average of those points from image a and image b to get a centroid a and centroid b.
+To calculate the centroid, we take the average of those points from image a and image b to get a centroid a and centroid b.
 For centroid b, from the image that we are projecting to the same perspective of image a, we apply the found transformation matrix to get a transformed centroid b.
 Once we have transformed centroid b, we then have the correct point to overlay transformed image b on top of image a, then taking the average of the pixels to blend the images together.

 Prior to transforming image b, we adjust the image space it will be mapped into to include the maximum image bounds available given the images.
 This step ensures the projected image will not be overly cropped, giving us the maximum stitched image.